fadeoutsoftware/WASDI/docs/C#Tutorial.rst

 Adjust the parameters of the application as needed and press the **Run** button.

 .. image:: _static/c#_tutorial_images/37_run_button.PNG
-   :scale: 70 %
+   :scale: 50%
    :align: center
    :alt: the Run button

+|

 Depending on the load on the server, the deployed application starts executing in second or in minutes.

 .. image:: _static/c#_tutorial_images/38_application_running.PNG
+   :scale: 36%
+   :align: center
    :alt: the Running the application.

+|

 Also, the duration of the execution may vary.
 The bar and the percentage show to the user the progress.

 .. image:: _static/c#_tutorial_images/40_application_running.PNG
+   :scale: 36%
+   :align: center
    :alt: the Running the application.

+|

 As soon as the execution is completed, a message is shown to the user.

 .. image:: _static/c#_tutorial_images/41_application_completed.PNG
+   :scale: 36%
+   :align: center
    :alt: application completed running.

+|

 Minimizing the logging panel, the downloaded products become visible on the workspace.

 .. image:: _static/c#_tutorial_images/42_workspace_with_products.PNG
+   :scale: 36%
+   :align: center
    :alt: workspace with products.

+|

 The end
 ////////////////////////////////

 This is the end of the tutorial.
 Please try to use the WasdiLib to build interesting and powerful applications.

-More information about the available operations can be found on the library reference page: https://wasdi.readthedocs.io/en/latest/c%23/WasdiLib.html
+More information about the available operations can be found on the `library reference page <https://wasdi.readthedocs.io/en/latest/c%23/WasdiLib.html>`_.